FAUSheppy/skillbird/README.md

 Skillbird is a framework around the python-Trueskill library, which can parse files of versus games to calculate a rating, matchmaking suggestions for future games or create predictions for the outcome of a game with certain team compositions.

 ## Web Interface
 The [Open-web-leaderboard](https://github.com/FAUSheppy/open-web-leaderboard) can be used for visualization.
-If you leave all settings at default, it should just work out of the box.
+If you leave all settings at default, it should work out of the box.

 ![open-web-leaderboard](https://media.atlantishq.de/leaderboard-github-picture.png)